-Reasonable Cause - mistake made by the taxpayer, ignorance of law, death, serious illness, or unavoidable absence.
+Reasonable Cause - mistake made by the taxpayer, ignorance of law, death, serious illness, unavoidable absence, etc.

-Correction of Service Error - mistakes made by the IRS.
+Correction of Service Error - math mistakes made by the IRS.

-Administrative Waivers - undue hardship, fire, flood, natural disaster, bad tax advice from the IRS
+Administrative Waivers - undue hardship, fire, flood, natural disaster, etc.

 Statutory Exceptions - simple or complex legislative tax code changes.